kletobias/p2022/_projects/datacamp-concrete-regression-challenge.md

 used instead, is the following.
 Consider $$X$$ as a matrix $$X \in \mathbb{R}^{n
 \times p}$$ with the number of rows given by $$n$$ (number of observations) and the number of columns given by $$p$$ (number of regressors).
-Lasso is frequently used when there are far more regressors than there are observations, that is if $$p \gg n$$.
+Lasso is frequently used when there are far more regressors than there are observations that is if $$p \gg n$$.
 As with a general regression model, the assumption is that the observations are either independent or that the $$y_i$$s are conditionally independent given the $$x_{ij}$$s.